Support Our Sports Clubs

 Park 12 Redevelopment (Cricket/Football)

-Our cricket and football facilities have supported great successes over the years.
-Both clubs have experienced significant growth in recent years including the introduction of a first grade women’s premier cricket team and Division 1 football team.
-To accommodate the growth, a two stage plan will be implemented to update the facilities.
+Our cricket and football facilities have supported great successes for more than 100 years.
+Both clubs have experienced significant growth in recent seasons including the introduction of a first grade women’s premier cricket team and Division 1 women's football team who celebrate their 10th year in competition in 2023.
+To accommodate the growth, a three-stage plan will be implemented to provide unisex facilities for players and officials as a priority followed by relocation of the cricket nets to add an additional oval for training and games.

 Project Cost: $1.13M